Studying many-body localization in exchange-coupled electron spin qubits using spin-spin correlations: Established MBL measures

-We note that, for $L=2$ and $3$, $[r^{(n)}_\alpha]$ actually seems to increase with $\sigma_h$, in contrast to the other cases.
-In particular, we see that, for $L=2$, $[r^{(n)}_\alpha]$ appears to go to zero as $\sigma_h$ tends to zero.
-This is because, for $\sigma_h=0$ and $L=2$, the Hamiltonian reduces to just a Heisenberg exchange coupling, $H=-J\vec{\sigma}_1\cdot\vec{\sigma}_2$.
-This Hamiltonian yields a triplet of degenerate energy levels, all with total spin $S=1$.
-As a result, $r^{(n)}_\alpha$ is always zero trivially by symmetry in the $L=2$ case without Overhauser noise.
+We note that, for $L=3$, $[r^{(n)}_\alpha]$ has a nonmonotonic behavior, with a peak around $\sigma_h\approx 1.9J_0$.
+We also see a similar, but much less pronounced, peak for the other values of $L$ shown.
 In general, the systems that we are studying are small, and we do not expect $[r^{(n)}_\alpha]$ to tend precisely to the GOE or Poisson values for such system sizes due to the small number of energy levels present.
 But our reason for studying small systems is deliberate as we are interested in addressing the question of doing some useful dynamical physics in the existing, and not hypothetical, spin qubit systems, and the current semiconductor spin qubit platforms have $L=1$--$6$ coupled spins at most.
 Therefore, the theoretical situation in the thermodynamic limit, or even for $L=20$, is not relevant for our consideration.
 We want to know what can be done with the existing spin qubit systems ($L<8$ for sure) in semiconductor quantum dots.

-We also do the same calculation, but with $\sigma_h$ fixed and varying $\sigma_J$; we present our results in Fig.\ \ref{fig:rsAllLengthsPlot_varysJ}.
+We also do the same calculation, but with $\sigma_h$ fixed and varying $\sigma_J$; we present our results in Fig.\ \ref{fig:rsAllLengthsPlot_varysJ_1SUSSOnly}.